johannes-b/toc/proposals/incubation/keptn.md

 In the following, we provide a list of ecosystem projects that have collaborated or integrated with Keptn.

-* [Prometheus](https://github.com/keptn-contrib/prometheus-service): configuring Prometheus by creating scrape jobs and alerting rules based on SLOs managed by Keptn and utilizing data from Prometheus for Keptn quality gates.
+* [Prometheus](https://github.com/keptn-contrib/prometheus-service): Configuring Prometheus by creating scrape jobs and alerting rules based on SLOs managed by Keptn and utilizing data from Prometheus for Keptn quality gates.
-* [LitmusChaos](https://www.youtube.com/watch?v=_DgCc4-BLW8): orchestrating Chaos tests and load tests as part of a Keptn CD sequence as evaluating its impact with SLO-based quality-gates (presented at KubeCon 2021 Europe)
+* [LitmusChaos](https://www.youtube.com/watch?v=_DgCc4-BLW8): Orchestrating Chaos tests and load tests as part of a Keptn CD sequence as evaluating its impact with SLO-based quality-gates (presented at KubeCon 2021 Europe)
-* [Tekton](https://www.youtube.com/watch?v=Qq3fTt6g2FM&list=PL2KXbZ9-EY9RlxWAnAjxs8Azuz11XVhkC&index=6): bridging the gap between CI and CD by defining interoperable events that can be exchanged between Tekton and Keptn ([link to PR](https://github.com/cdfoundation/sig-events/pull/58/files?short_path=c5fe78f#diff-c5fe78faf0fe65408977b558e57a95839b7cc3536ade5208b34db71447c1d8ce))
+* [Tekton](https://www.youtube.com/watch?v=Qq3fTt6g2FM&list=PL2KXbZ9-EY9RlxWAnAjxs8Azuz11XVhkC&index=6): Bridging the gap between CI and CD by defining interoperable events that can be exchanged between Tekton and Keptn ([link to PR](https://github.com/cdfoundation/sig-events/pull/58/files?short_path=c5fe78f#diff-c5fe78faf0fe65408977b558e57a95839b7cc3536ade5208b34db71447c1d8ce)).
-* [ArgoRollouts](https://www.youtube.com/watch?v=w-E8FzTbN3g): orchestrating a delivery sequence via ArgoRollouts for canary releases with Keptn quality gates to proceed or stop the rollout
+* [ArgoRollouts](https://www.youtube.com/watch?v=w-E8FzTbN3g): Orchestrating a delivery sequence via ArgoRollouts for canary releases with Keptn quality gates to proceed or stop the rollout.
-* [Crossplane](https://www.youtube.com/watch?v=V8L-JTpkEpc&list=PL510POnNVaaYFuK-B_SIUrpIonCtLVOzT&index=3): utilization of Crossplane for infrastructure management in DevOps workflows and Keptn CD sequences.
+* [Crossplane](https://www.youtube.com/watch?v=V8L-JTpkEpc&list=PL510POnNVaaYFuK-B_SIUrpIonCtLVOzT&index=3): Utilization of Crossplane for infrastructure management in DevOps workflows and Keptn CD sequences.
-* [Helm](https://github.com/keptn/keptn/tree/master/helm-service): deployment of applications via Helm charts orchestrated by Keptn
+* [Helm](https://github.com/keptn/keptn/tree/master/helm-service): Deployment of applications via Helm charts orchestrated by Keptn.
-* [Gitlab](https://www.youtube.com/watch?v=fyS8m8VoayM): automating deployment validation using Keptn’s SLI/SLO-based quality gates orchestrated in Gitlab CI/CD pipelines.
+* [Gitlab](https://www.youtube.com/watch?v=fyS8m8VoayM): Automating deployment validation using Keptn’s SLI/SLO-based quality gates orchestrated in Gitlab CI/CD pipelines.
-* [Istio](https://keptn.sh/docs/0.8.x/continuous_delivery/deployment_helm/): usage of Istio for traffic shifting between blue/green deployments.
+* [Istio](https://keptn.sh/docs/0.8.x/continuous_delivery/deployment_helm/): Usage of Istio for traffic shifting between blue/green deployments.
 Keptn rewrites Istio virtual services and therefore manages the traffic shifting.
-* [CloudEvents](https://github.com/keptn/spec/blob/master/cloudevents.md): all events that are sent to and from the Keptn control-plane make use of the CloudEvents specification.
+* [CloudEvents](https://github.com/keptn/spec/blob/master/cloudevents.md): All events that are sent to and from the Keptn control-plane make use of the CloudEvents specification.
 * [NATS](https://nats.io/): Keptn is using NATS as its message system internally and [contributed back to the NATS project](https://github.com/nats-io/k8s/pull/222).
 * [Grafana](https://github.com/keptn-sandbox/grafana-service): Integration to automatically create dashboards for services managed by Keptn.
 * [Ansible](https://github.com/keptn-sandbox/ansibletower-service): Integration to trigger Ansible Tower playbooks as part of Keptn's orchestrated remediation sequences.